kbase/navigator/README.md

 ### Build image

 To build locally, first increment the semantic version in `scripts/local-build.sh` and then run that script.

+Building for deployment is done via Github Actions.
+Once a branch is ready for deployment, do a release through Github.
+An action will be run that builds the Docker image and sends it to [Dockerhub](https://hub.docker.com/repository/docker/kbase/proto-ui).
+See [deployment.md](docs/deployment.md) for detailed instructions.

 ### Environment variables